DylannnWX/Two_Novel_Pipelines_MILL_and_ViromeBlast/README.md

 1. MILL (Mda5 Internal Ligand Locator)

 Tests the entire genome CDS sequences, or any given set of sequences in a FASTA file, for potential Mda5-stimulating secondary structures.
 Basically screens for reverse complementary elements that can form dsRNA long enough to stimulate Mda5.
 On my own Asus laptop, it computes 10k sequences in about 7 minutes.
 The minimal binding requirement is >30nts, <20% mismatch rate.
-This is from the impressive Mda5 binding kinetics work from Sun Hur lab (if you're from Hur lab, please tell your PI I'm a fan!).
+This is from the impressive Mda5 binding kinetics work by Dr. Sun Hur lab (if you're from Hur lab, please tell your PI I'm a fan!).

 2. Virome Blast

 Tests and quantifies any known or unknown viral infections in a given RNAseq dataset.
 This is a highly versatile tool and can be applied to organisms other than Aspergillus and mycoviruses - for instance, human Balf (bronchoalveolar lavage fluid) RNAseq samples and potential viral infections, tumor RNAseq samples and potential tumor-inducing viruses, bacteria RNAseq samples and bacteriophages... in the article there is also an example of Covid discovery in a Wuhan patient Balf.
 Use your imagination!

 That would be all.
 Oh and most importantly, have fun!
+If you have any questions, feel free to reach me at Dylan.wangxi@gmail.com.